-- In a small saucepan, warm the raspberry jam with 1 TableSpoon of brandy.
+- Warm the raspberry jam in a small saucepan, with 1 Tablespoon of brandy.
 Then brush all of it on two of the layers.
 Note: Brush into the side of the cake that is cut.

 - Heat the remaining brandy in a saucepan with the chocolate and butter, stirring, until smooth.
 Cool until it begins to thicken.

 - Spread the bottom cake layer with half of the chocolate filling, taking care not to disturb the jam-brushed filling.

 - Top the bottom cake layer with a second cake layer, jam side up, and spread with the remaining filling.
 Top with the final layer and press lightly.
 Let set.